 The Poetry Coalition is coordinated by the Academy of American Poets and supported by a grant to the Academy from the Andrew W. Mellon Foundation.
 The Ford Foundation, the Lannan Foundation, and the Silicon Valley Community Foundation have provided past support.
 Find the Poetry Coalition on social media with the hashtag #PoetryCoalition.

-The twenty-three founding members, who receive some funding to support March programming planning, and presentation, offer possible programming themes and headlines in summer.
+The founding members of the Poetry Coalition, who receive some funding to support March programming planning, and presentation, offer possible programming themes and headlines in summer.
 Staff at the Academy of American Poets compile these suggestions, which are then discussed on two conference calls on which the theme and headline are decided based on consensus.
 The theme is posted and shared publicly in December.
+Poetry Coalition members' individual projects are announced in or before February.

 The Poetry Coalition traces its roots back to the Associated Writers and Writing Programs (AWP) conference held in Minneapolis, Minnesota in April 2015.
 There, the Academy of American Poets, Poetry Foundation, and the University of Arizona Poetry Center invited leaders from national and regional poetry organizations to an informal lunch.
 At this gathering, leaders present expressed an interest in working more closely together and convening outside of AWP.
 The Academy of American Poets secured support for such a gathering from the Lannan Foundation, and then planned and organized a convening with assistance from the University of Arizona Poetry Center and the Wick Poetry Center at Kent State University, which have worked closely with the Academy of American Poets on building this initiative from its inception.